reactioncommerce/reaction-docs/developer/tutorial/testing-tutorial.md

 ```

 This is the basics of a Mocha (and many other testing libraries) using what is called "[BDD](https://en.wikipedia.org/wiki/Behavior-driven_development)" syntax.
 When the test
-is run it is supposed to describe (hance the name) what is being tested.
+is run it is supposed to describe (hence the name) what is being tested.
 So when the test we have written is run
 the output would say "Product-To-Hank.
 Calling product-to-hank should change product title to Hank".
 Then when this
 test passes or fails it will give you a pretty good idea what is happening.
 Writing these descriptions well is a big
 step in making sure your tests are valuable.
 If someone changes some other part of the code and your test starts failing,